 The final step in the assembly of our DB36 was to attend to some details to ensure that the antenna is reliably on the tower.
 After carefully checking and making final adjustments on the boom and element support truss turnbuckles, we checked the tightness of the turnbuckle jam nuts and safety wired the turnbuckles to ensure that they will not come loose over time.

-We also added some addition coax seal where the control wires enter the element housings to ensure that this area is water tight.
+We also added some additional coax seal where the control wires enter the element housings to ensure that this area is watertight.
 We did the same thing around the coax connectors on the Driven Element housing and the 80m dipole switch.

 It is also a good idea to check that all bolts are tight including the screws that hold the element housings to their support plates.
 I also checked that all of the electrical tape joints were smooth and tight.
 The final step was to remove the main control cable from the connector box and to tape a couple of cable ties and a packet of connector protector grease inside the connector box to make it easier to install the control cable and lock the box connector box lid closed once the antenna is on the tower.